 And perhaps most importantly, on a theological level, Orthodox icons—especially icons of Christ—are statements affirming the Incarnation: "The undepictable Word of the Father became depictable when He took flesh of you, O Theotokos" (Kontakion for the Sunday of Orthodoxy).

-It is with these traditions in mind that we have embarked on a major project to complete the interior ceiling iconography of Holy Trinity.
-To the church's current iconography, the new project will add 35 full-panel settings of events from the life of Christ, the Old Testament, and the Tradition of the Church; 61 full-body saints; and 20 "medallion" depictions of the saints.
-You can see a rendering of what the completed project will look like here.
+It is with these traditions in mind that our church embarked on a major project to complete the interior ceiling iconography of Holy Trinity.
+To the church's current iconography, the new project added 35 full-panel settings of events from the life of Christ, the Old Testament, and the Tradition of the Church; 61 full-body saints; and 20 "medallion" depictions of the saints.
+If you cannot visit in person to see this beautiful installation, you can see a rendering of what the completed project looks like here.

-The iconographer is Leonidas Diamontopoulos, the same iconographer by whose hand the church's original iconography was written.
-Mr. Diamontopoulos is working on the icons in his studio in Greece, and will come to Dallas to oversee their installation.
+The iconographer was Leonidas Diamontopoulos, the same iconographer by whose hand the church's original iconography was written.
+Mr. Diamontopoulos prepared the icons in his studio in Greece, and came to Dallas to oversee their installation.
 The pictures on this page show some of the icons "in progress" at Mr. Diamontopoulos's studio.
-The pictures were taken by Father Christopher during a visit to the studio in the summer of 2015.
+The pictures were taken by Father Christopher Constantinides, our former proistamenos, during a visit to Mr. Diamontopoulos's studio in the summer of 2015.

 The first phase of the project—the installation of icons in the altar area and the two transepts—was completed in September 2015.
-The second phase will install the icons in the remainder of the nave, and is scheduled for September 2017.
+The second phase, which installed the icons in the remainder of the nave, was completed in September and October of 2017.

-We are deeply grateful for the donations we have received to make this project possible.
-If you would like to participate, there are still opportunities to give.
-We would like to have all our parish family participate in this effort in some way, together returning to our Church the blessings and gifts we have received from the Lord.
-Please consider:
+We are deeply grateful for the donations we received to make this project possible.
+We were blessed to have so many members of our parish—individually, as families, and through our many organizations—participate in this effort, thereby returning to our Church the blessings and gifts we have received from the Lord.